Porter Airlines: History

-In July 2021, Porter announced that it would begin flying out of Toronto Pearson International Airport and expand its destinations throughout Canada, the United States, and Caribbean, starting in mid-2022.
 In addition, the airline expanded its operation at Ottawa's Macdonald–Cartier International Airport.
-With Porter’s Embraer 195-E2 being deployed from Toronto–Pearson and its De Havilland Canada DHC-8-400 serving the small Toronto-Billy Bishop, the Ottawa hub is the only one where both aircraft types have a regular presence, making it an important hub for Porter's network.
+Porter launched new routes from Ottawa to two destinations in the eastern United States (New York-Newark and Boston) and four destinations across Canada (Charlottetown, Thunder Bay, Edmonton and Vancouver).
+With Porter’s Embraer E195-E2 aircraft being deployed from Toronto–Pearson and its De Havilland Canada DHC-8-400 aircraft serving the small Toronto–Billy Bishop, the Ottawa hub is the only one where both aircraft types have a regular presence, making it an important hub for Porter's network.
 Porter's largest maintenance hangar is located at the Ottawa airport.
+Porter has built a new maintenance base at Ottawa International Airport.
+The 150000 ft2 facility houses Porter's maintenance operations for the Embraer E195-E2.
+Porter partnered with Algonquin College to offer work-integrated learning at the facility.

+Porter constructed a new terminal at the MET – Montreal Metropolitan Airport, which opened June 15, 2026.
+This enables domestic-only service to a secondary airport for the Montreal region.
+Porter flies both the De Havilland Dash 8-400 and the Embraer E195-E2 from the airport.